Regarding knowledge and understanding the student is expected to be able to on completion of the course:

 Regarding judgement and approach the student is expected to be able to on completion of the course:

-The course is given in the form of lectures, workshops and exercises.
+The course is given in the form of lectures and exercise.

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the University's disability coordinator or a decision by the department's working group for study matters.